If we invest in alternative energy, we can establish colonies on the moon and explore the stars.

 Election year nonsense can be very painful.

-We cannot continue spending trillions killing millions for billionaires in pursuit of corporate empire.
-Economists agree this military madness will bankrupt the country and destroy the nation between 2020 and 2030.
-We are teetering on the brink.
+We can’t continue spending trillions killing millions for billionaires in pursuit of corporate empire.

 Corporate wars and profiteering have already bankrupted the nation.
 If we continue down this road, there will be a global recession while we are in full retreat.